hyperledger/fabric/docs/source/deployment_guide_overview.rst

 * **Addresses and paths**: because ordering nodes interact with other components, you must specify a series of addresses in the configuration.
 These include addresses where the ordering node itself can be found by other components as well as **Operations and metrics**, which allow you to set up methods for monitoring the health and performance of your ordering node through the configuration of endpoints.

 For more information about ``orderer.yaml`` and its specific parameters, check out :doc:`deployorderer/ordererchecklist`.

-Note: This tutorial assumes that a system channel genesis block will not be used when bootstrapping the orderer.
-Instead, these nodes (or a subset of them), will be joined to a channel using the process to :doc:`create_channel/create_channel_participation`.
-For information on how to create an orderer that will be bootstrapped with a system channel genesis block, check out `Deploy the ordering service <https://hyperledger-fabric.readthedocs.io/en/release-2.2/deployment_guide_overview.html>`_ from the Fabric v2.2 documentation.

 .. toctree::
    :maxdepth: 1